What is Uncertainty?

 4. Self-service is key

 Stakeholders are an important component of an organization, which is why providing self-service apps is helpful.
-For example, users can resort to a specific app that lets them open their accounts and evaluate the data by themselves.
-It does not only give them the freedom to do so anytime it is convenient for them but it also frees up work for the organization’s IT team, letting them concentrate on more important processes.
+For example, users can use a specific app that lets them open their accounts and evaluate the data by themselves.
+This not only gives them the freedom to do so anytime it is convenient for them but it also frees up work for the organization’s IT team, letting them concentrate on more important processes.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.